BlueBrain/CoreNeuron/README.md

 nrnivmodl -coreneuron mod_directory
 ```

-If you see any compilation error then one of the mod file might be incompatible with CoreNEURON.
+If you see any compilation error then one of the mod files might be incompatible with CoreNEURON.
 Please [open an issue](https://github.com/BlueBrain/CoreNeuron/issues) with an example and we can help to fix it.

 ## Running Simulations

-With CoreNEURON, existing NEURON models can be run with minimal.
+With CoreNEURON, existing NEURON models can be run with minimal changes.
 If you have existing NEURON model, we typically need to make following changes:

 1. Enable cache effficiency : `h.cvode.cache_efficient(1)`
 2. Enable CoreNEURON :